zqqqqz2000/flow_grpo/README.md

 ## 🔔 News

+**[Update]** We showcase image examples from three tasks and their training evolution at https://gongyeliu.github.io/Flow-GRPO.
+Check them out!
 **[Update]** We now provide an online demo for all three tasks at https://huggingface.co/spaces/jieliu/SD3.5-M-Flow-GRPO.
 You're welcome to try it out!

 ## ✅ TODO
 - [x] Provide a gradio demo
-- [ ] Provide a web demo showcasing a wide range of generation examples for GenEval, OCR, and PickScore. _@GongyeLiu is working on this urgently._
+- [x] Provide a web demo showcasing a wide range of generation examples for GenEval, OCR, and PickScore. _@GongyeLiu is working on this urgently._
-- [ ] Provide a web visualization of image evolution during training for all three tasks. _@GongyeLiu is working on this urgently._
+- [x] Provide a web visualization of image evolution during training for all three tasks. _@GongyeLiu is working on this urgently._

 ## Model
 | Task    | Model |